SuryaPSG/Omnifood/README.md

 Omnifood is a fictional company which delivers food to the customers based on the subscription plans

  ## About
  This landing page is designed using HTML5,CSS3 and tiny bit of JS.
 This is mainly designed during my learning phase of HTML,CSS.
+Shout out and a credit to my teacher Jonas Schmedtmann.